RealSense Issues

 Issue

-From what I can tell, the underlying issue is that the RealSense does not support recent versions of the Linux kernel (see here for the list of supported kernel versions).
+It appears that the underlying issue is that RealSense does not support recent versions of the Linux kernel (see here for the list of supported kernel versions).
 There are some related issues here and here.

 Check #1 - Images and Metadata are coming into Linux